BGB Studio client Ahna O’Reilly, star of FRUITVALE STATION, JOBS, THE HELP, etc., talks passion, nerves and her audition secret.

 BGB client Ahna O’Reilly is on fire.
 She’s really talented, works harder than most people and truly is of the work.
-She’s starred in 9 movies in the last year and a half including Jobs, Frutivale station and CBGB.
+She’s starred in 9 movies in the last year and a half including JOBS, FRUITVALE STATION and CBGB.

 BGB: Hey Ahna!
 How do you feel?